St. Paul University Dumaguete - Scholarships and Other Discounts

 Work Conditions:

-Ø As their counterpart to the benefit, the grantee is to render four (4) hours a day or twenty-four (24) hours a week.
+• As their counterpart to the benefit, the grantee is to render sixteen (16) hours of service in a week (Monday-Saturday)

 Guidelines and Policies:

-Ø The student is expected to be present in all meetings and sessions required of the SAP recipients.
+• The student is expected to be present in all meetings and sessions required of the MMM recipients.
 Regular meetings are every 2nd Saturday of the month.

 Documentary Requirements: